The cover of my intermediate level textbook on the Solar System. The beautiful comet image is the work of Dominique Dierick of Gent, Belgium.

 I have published an undergraduate textbook, "Physical Processes in the Solar System".
 The book has been adopted at more than a dozen universities.
 However, it is now out of print.

 I grew up mainly in the US, where I went to university (Reed College, in Portland, Oregon) and graduate school (Columbia University, in New York City, where I was in the Physics Department but did my thesis under Prof Lodewyk Woltjer, later well known as the long-time Director General of the European Southern Observatory).
 In 1970 I moved to London, Canada, to a post at the University of Western Ontario (UWO), where I have been (except for three sabbaticals, one at the Institut fuer theoretische Astrophysik of the University of Heidelberg, and two (!) at l'Observatoire Midi-Pyrenees in Toulouse) ever since.
-I am married to artist Barbara Landstreet, and have two children (David, grown up, and Sarah, a mechanical engineering graduate from McGill University, who is starting her own business in Belfast, Northern Ireland ).
+I am married to artist Barbara Landstreet, and have two children (David, grown up, and Sarah, a mechanical engineering graduate from McGill University, who has started her own custom packaging business in Kitchener, Ontario).

 I am an emeritus/adjunct professor of physics and astronomy at UWO, where I often taught one section of the introductory astronomy course for poets, Astronomy 021.
 I also taught for some years the second year course in solar system physics (Astronomy 221/231), which I think is a great vehicle for reinforcing basic ideas from first-year physics.
-Recently I have taught the graduate level course in stellar interiors, and a number of courses on the physics side of our department.
+I also have taught the graduate level course in stellar interiors, and a number of courses on the physics side of our department.
 I have taught the third-year physics lab for several years, and various other courses such as fourth-year molecular and nuclear physics.
-At present, I am Leverhulme Visiting Professor at Armagh Observatory in Armagh, Northern Ireland
+I am now retired from teaching classes, but am still active in research and student supervision.
+In 2009 I was Leverhulme Visiting Professor at Armagh Observatory in Armagh, Northern Ireland

 In the spring of 2002 I was awarded the C. S. Beals Award of the Canadian Astronomical Society.
 This is the highest research honour awarded by the Canadian astronomy community.

 I am an active observer.
 Over the years, I have used a lot of large telescopes, including the 82" and 107" telescopes at McDonald Observatory, the 84" and 4-m telescopes at Kitt Peak National Observatory, the 60 " and the Big Eye at Palomar Observatory, the 60" and 100" telescopes at Mount Wilson Observatory, the 2.5-m telescope at Las Campanas Observatory, the 2-m telescope at l'Observatoire du Pic-du-Midi and the 152-cm telescope at l'Observatoire de Haute Provence in France, and of course the 3.6-m Canada-France-Hawaii Telescope on Mauna Kea.
-Naturally, I also regularly use our own 1.2-m telescope at Elginfield.
 I have done a lot of photoelectric polarimetry in past years.
-I currently use the UWO Cassegrain photoelectric filter polarimeter at Elginfield and the Musicos spectropolarimeter at Pic-du-Midi, and I am also doing a lot of (very) high resolution stellar spectroscopy at present, much of it at the CFHT.
+I am currently doing a lot of (very) high resolution stellar spectropolarimetry at present, much of it using ESPaDOnS at the CFHT.

 I have several current research interests.
 One is participation in a big mapping project to derive detailed maps of magnetic field structure and surface chemical element distributions over the surface of a number of known magnetic Ap stars, using wonderful new data obtained with the Musicos spectropolarimeter at Pic-du-Midi.
 A second project is to model individual line profiles in a number of very sharp-lined A and B stars, in an effort to detect directly the local line profiles of these stars, using high resolution, high signal-to-noise ratio spectra.
 This is an effort to see what information can be extracted from such profiles about conditions in the stellar atmosphere, particularly about the weak convection that may be present, and about the adequacy of LTE models to describe line formation in A and late B stars.
 A third project is an effort to find parametrized magnetic models for a large sample of new Ap star magnetic field measurements by Mathys and his collaborators, and to see what information about Ap magnetic fields is hidden in these data.
 And of course there are other projects waiting for a little time....

-I am fortunate to be associated with (a perceptive person might even say "sustained by") an excellent research group, including one-time UWO undergraduate, now UWO Assistant Professor Aaron Sigut; and undergrads Anna Townshend and Jessie Silaj.
-I have some great international collaborations with, for example, former Ph D student, now Assistant Professor at the Royal Military College, Gregg Wade, Stefano Bagnulo at the European Southern Observatory, Jean-Francois Donati at l'Observatoire Midi-Pyrenees in Toulouse, and Gautier Mathys at the European Southern Observatory.
-And of course I depend heavily on excellent technical support from computer specialist Henry Leparskas and technician and instrument designer Mike Debruyne.
+I am fortunate to be associated with (a perceptive person might even say "sustained by") an excellent research group, including one-time UWO undergraduate, now UWO Associate Professor Aaron Sigut.
+I have some great international collaborations with, for example, former Ph D student, now Professor and Department Head at the Royal Military College, Gregg Wade, and Dr. Stefano Bagnulo at Armagh Observatory, Armagh, Northern Ireland.

 Some relevant references to my research are the following: